michael2012z/BitBible/markdown/Etheridge/files/Gal.md

 7. unto another gospel, which it is not; but there are men who disturb you, and (who) wish to remove you from the gospel of the Meshiha.

-8. But if we also, or an angel from heaven, should preach to you other than what we have preached to you, let him be accursed.Cherem
+8. But if we also, or an angel from heaven, should preach to you other than what we have preached to you, let him be accursed.

-9. As I have said before, and now again say to you, If any man preach to you other than what you have received, let him be accursed.Cherem
+9. As I have said before, and now again say to you, If any man preach to you other than what you have received, let him be accursed.

 10. For now do I persuade men, or Aloha? or do I seek to please men?
 For if until now I had pleased men, I should not have been the servant of the Meshiha.